The Pen and the Sword: Best Mates for Life

 Men Can Be Raped, Toooooooo!

 Likely, in response to women calling more attention to rape and violence against women, men retaliated.
 Men always retaliate.
 They are allowed.
-There are always repercussions to women gaining even an ounce of freedom or power.
+There are always repercussions to women gaining even an ounce of freedom or power or justice.
 And language is always at the centre of any retaliation.
-And there is always violence.
+And there is always violence to back it up.

 So recently, men decided to change the language surrounding rape.
 They decided that rape no longer meant ‘male forcibly entering a female through her vagina using his dick’.
 Suddenly, males could be raped!
 And further, women could be rapists!